viks4mech/Couette-Poiseuelle-FLow/README.md

 1) routine of thomas that takes 3 values and gets answer
 2) main program to use different cases and gets the
 3) a routine for turbulent model to compute turbulent viscosity

+TO COMPILE:
+1) to compile the modules:

+gfortran -c grid.f90
+gfortran -c nu_turbulent.f90
+gfortran -c thomas.f90

+2) To compile the main program:

+gfortran grid.o nu_turbulent.o thomas.o couettegilcommented.f90 -o couette.exe

+3) To run the program:

+./couette.exe

+There is a separate code written to get the plots using python. you can use the code with file name python_code and copy and paste after you put all the data of the computed values in the plot folder.